ChromaticRanger/my-vue3-project/README.md

 # my-vue3-project

-# Testing currently not working
+# End of Chapter 7